specklesystems/speckle-docs/user/powerbi.md

 ### Features

-The Power BI beta connector allows you to import your Speckle stream, branch, commit, or object data using the corresponding URL from your Speckle server stream.
+The Power BI beta connector allows you to import your Speckle Project, Model, Version, or object data using the corresponding URL from your Speckle Project.
 The following data will be retrieved depending on which type of URL you use:

-- Stream URL -> the most recent commit on the main branch of this stream
+- Project URL -> the most recent Version on the main Model of this Project
-- Branch URL -> the most recent commit on this branch
+- Model URL -> the most recent Version on this Model
-- Commit URL -> this commit
+- Version URL -> this Version
 - Object URL -> this object

-If you're having issues connecting to your stream, make sure the stream is either set to `Public` or your local account has access to the private stream.
+If you're having issues connecting to your Project, make sure the Project is either set to `Link Shared` or your local account has access to the private Project.

 ### Installation